dongmin0877/TIL/c/array.md

 # Array

-There are twelve categories of input, so it is convenient to use an `array` to hold the number of occurrences of each digit, rather than ten individual variables.
+There are twelve categories of input, so it is convenient to use an `array` to treat a lot of types.

 ```c
 #include <stdio.h>